Ronit-Mathur/react-tetris/README.md

-Personal Tetris remake using ReactJs and CSS3.
+Personal Tetris remake using ReactJs hooks and CSS3.
 Use npm start to run locally